 Place the filo sheets under the damp cloth, which will prevent them from drying out as you work.

-Melt the vegan butter and let it sit for a minute or two until it's cooled slightly.
+Melt the dairy-free butter and let it sit for a minute or two until it's cooled slightly.
 Use a pastry brush to brush some butter over the bottom of your tin.

 Add one sheet of filo dough to your tin and lightly brush with melted butter.
 Repeat with 9 more sheets of dough, brushing each one with butter as you go.
 You'll have 10 sheets total in the tin.